 Through pooled purchasing and thoughtful decision making, an aircraft management company can save a private jet owner 25-30% in annual operating expenses over a single aircraft flight department; while also improving safety and service.
 Here is an overview of the five areas that aircraft owners will save when choosing to partner with a reputable aircraft management company.

 Fuel is the largest variable cost that private jet owners incur; accounting for about 38% of variable expenses and 19% of annual operating expenses.
 A management company reduces this cost through large fleet fuel purchase programs.
-“The more diversified a private jet operator is, the more savings that can be passed along to an aircraft owner directly,” says Daniel Murphy, Senior Fleet Analyst at Clay Lacy Aviation.
+“The more diversified a private jet operator is, the more savings that can be passed along to an aircraft owner directly,” says Daniel Murphy, Director of Financial Planning and Analysis at Clay Lacy Aviation.
 “We can pass along savings to aircraft owners by driving down purchase costs.
 Aircraft owners essentially save by leveraging our large fleet’s buying power,” Daniel continues.

 Crew Training, Retention, & Utilization

 Pilot and cabin attendant training is a necessary and recurring component to owning and operating a private jet.
 Pilots are required to attend training, multiple times throughout a year to remain proficient on aircraft systems and emergency procedures.
 “We can achieve discounts on crew training in the range of thousands of dollars for each training event,” estimates Daniel.
 “Over time, these savings add up and make a difference for our clients,” Daniel continues.